joll3/full-stack-open/part0/notes0.md

 ## 1b Javascript
 - During this course the use of var is ill-advised and you should stick with using const and let!
 - use console.log() to test functionality
+### JavaScript materials
+There exist both good and poor guides for JavaScript on the Internet.
+Most of the links on this page relating to JavaScript features reference Mozilla's JavaScript Guide.

+It is highly recommended to immediately read A re-introduction to JavaScript (JS tutorial) on Mozilla's website.

+If you wish to get to know JavaScript deeply there is a great free book series on the Internet called You-Dont-Know-JS.

+Another great resource for learning JavaScript is javascript.info.

+The free and highly engaging book Eloquent JavaScript https://eloquentjavascript.net.
+Takes you from the basics to interesting stuff quickly, a mixture of theory projects and exercises, covers general programming theory as well as the JavaScript language.

+egghead.io has plenty of quality screencasts on JavaScript, React, and other interesting topics.
+Unfortunately, some of the material is behind a paywall.

+## 1c Component state, event handlers